dmmagdal/WikipediaEnSearch/README.md

 ```
      - Store the above metadata into dictionaries and save them to JSON files.
  - For Vector search with language model:
-     - Preprocessing"
+     - Preprocessing
-         - Split the text on "\n" (newline) characters.
+         - Created a preprocessor the recursively splits the text into paragraphs, words, and characters.
+             - Paragraph splitter splits on newline characters ("\n\n", "\n").
+             - Word splitter splits on white space characters (" ").
+             - Character splitter splits on characters ("" or empty strin).
+         - When a text segment is too large for the embedding model, it is either passed to the next level splitter or further broken down on the current splitter.
+         - Inspiration for the design of the recursive splitter is the Langchain `RecursiveTextCharacterSplitter`.
+             - All links below are for v0.1 of Langchain.
+             - Langchain RecursiveCharacterTextSplitter in the [documentation](https://python.langchain.com/v0.1/docs/modules/data_connection/document_transformers/recursive_text_splitter/)
+             - Langchain RecursiveCharacterTextSplitter implementation on [github](https://github.com/langchain-ai/langchain/blob/master/libs/text-splitters/langchain_text_splitters/character.py)
+         - Preprocessor captures subtext token sequence, index with respect to original text, and subtext length along with the article's SHA1 hash and the xml file it came from.
      - Embed the texts with the language model, maximizing the number of tokens that can fit within the model's context window.
-You will want to merge texts together (include the "\n" newline character you removed when you do).
+The subtext metadata for each embedded chunk will come in handy for retrieval.
      - Store the embedding to the vector database.
 Keep track of the index of that embedding as well as the text and article that it came from.
          - Store this metadata (database index, article file, text slice indices) in a JSON dictionary.
          -